By CVO Staff

 What is the average salary of someone with an undergraduate degree?

-How much does a bachelor’s degree cost?
+How much does an undergraduate degree cost?

 According to U.S. News & World Report, the average tuition cost of a bachelor’s degree ranges from $38,496 to $60,593.
 The total cost is partially determined by whether a bachelor’s degree is earned at a private college or a public college.
 If the latter, the cost is further dependent upon whether the student is attending as an in-state or out-of-state student.